Section I: What is Conversion Rate Optimization?

 Let’s understand each of these elements in further detail.

 Design lies at the very heart of the conversion rate optimization process.
 A CRO-focused design traverses a fine line between being usable and profitable.
 While it may be tempting to create an aesthetic design to impress visitors, it can be disastrous for achieving your business goals.
-You need to strike a balance between the two and create a design which sells.
+You need to strike a balance between the two and create a design that sells.

 More often than not, focusing on the user experience in your design also helps move your business goals.
 If you understand what your users want on a page and make it easy to do it, you’ll likely increase your conversions.